 For our recipe, we used walnuts instead, for two reasons:

-If pine nuts and walnuts aren't your thing, then you can use cashews or macadamia nuts.
+If pine nuts and walnuts aren't your thing, then you can use cashews to make pesto sauce, as we did in this tofu pesto pasta recipe.

 Can I use frozen spinach for this pesto?